All Episodes

 viva frei

-And then the guy calls up the cops and says that there's a man-made chip in me controlling me, and this guy's either not behind bars or an institution.
+And then the guy calls up the cops and says that there's a man-made chip in me controlling me.

 It's a failed system.

-It tends to be a failed system in soft on crime, blue cities that exist within red states.
+It tends to be a failed system in soft on crime blue cities that exist within red states.

 Back in the day, remember when the whole anti-Asian hate crime spate in the wake of COVID.

-Hey, predominantly, I'm I'm not, I'm not saying anything controversial.
+Hey, predominantly, I'm not saying anything controversial.

 So they didn't even report on that at the time.

-They they dropped the hashtag.
+They dropped the hashtag.

-The the activists that were pushing the stop Asian hate, once people started to realize that all the videos going viral were black people attacking Asians, the leftists just dropped it.
+The activists that were pushing the stop Asian hate, once people started to realize that all the videos going viral were black people attacking Asians, the leftists just dropped it.

 viva frei

-It's inner city crime where you have repeat offenders who amount account for the vast majority of that crime.
+It's inner city crime where you have repeat offenders who account for the vast majority of that crime.

-And so it's even it's not 1352, it's probably like 252.
+And so it's even, it's not 1352.

 And it may or may not be, you can focus on the black element of it, but it is just repeat violent criminals within blue cities that don't get put behind bars where they deserve to be.